Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic

 This section addresses the magnitude of \textit{QCDC-DR-GA}.
-We offer tools to translate cycle-based benefits into time equivalents and validate those estimates against real-world double-cycling data.
-With an eye on the present and future, we analyze the financial impact of double cycling, estimating potential rewards for both existing vessels and those gracing the waves in the years ahead.
-The results of the experiments were obtained using a computer with 8 gigabytes of RAM, an Ubuntu 22.04 operating system, and an Intel Core i5 8th Gen. The algorithm was implemented using Python libraries- Pandas and NumPy.
+We provide tools to translate cycle-based benefits into time equivalents and validate those estimates against real-world double-cycling data.
+With an eye on the present and future, we analyze the financial impact of double cycling, estimating potential rewards for both existing ships and those gracing the waves in the years ahead.
+The results of the experiments were obtained using a computer with 8GB RAM, an Ubuntu 22.04 operating system, and an Intel Core i5 8th Gen. The algorithm was implemented using Python libraries- Pandas and NumPy.